 In pursuing the B.A. degree, students may select from three curriculum tracks of study: Art, Music and Theatre.
-Each of these three tracks also has specialty areas that students may select from.
-For the B.A. in Art, seven specialties or specializations are available: Art History, Ceramics, Design, Drawing, Painting, Printmaking, and Sculpture.
-For the B.A. in Music, three specialties or specializations are available: Applied Performance, Composition, and Music History.
-For the B.A. in Theatre, two specialties or specializations are available: Performance and Technical Theatre.
+Each of these three tracks also has speciality areas that students may select from.
+For the B.A. in Art, six specialities or specializations are available: Art History, Ceramics and Sculpture, Design, Drawing, Painting, and Printmaking.
+For the B.A. in Music, four specialities or specializations are available: Performance, General, Jazz Studies, and Certification.
+For the B.A. in Theatre, two specialities or specializations are available: Performance and Technical Theatre.
 In selecting one of these three tracks and an associated specialty, students who are first-time degree seekers are not required to declare a minor in a second academic discipline.
 Instead, they are required to complete 18 semester credit hours in the area of specialization.